ozh/awesome/README.md

 *   [mpeshev/DX-Plugin-Base](https://github.com/mpeshev/DX-Plugin-Base) - Plugin Framework for rapid WordPress Plugin development!
 *   [YOURLS/YOURLS-unit-tests](https://github.com/YOURLS/YOURLS-unit-tests) - YOURLS Unit Tests
 *   [vinkla/hashids](https://github.com/vinkla/hashids) - A small PHP library to generate YouTube-like ids from numbers.
 Use it when you don't want to expose your database ids to the user.
-*   [lucb1e/cookielesscookies](https://github.com/lucb1e/cookielesscookies) - Demo of tracking using etags instead of cookies (or localstorage or anything else)

 ## miscellaneous